maddojka/maddojka/README.md

  🔭  I'm currently looking for a job as a java developer.

 About me:
-I'm a java developer who is passionated about coding.
-Besides, I have strong backgroung in automation field as a PLC programmer.
+I am a java developer who is passionate about coding.
+Besides, I have a strong background in the automation field as a PLC programmer.
 My motto: I want to be challenged.
 During my free time I'm fond of learning English, playing football and training at the gym.
 On top of all that, I'm really open-minded person and I always try to do something new in my life.

 Languages and Tools:
 </br>